Sustainable Labs

 • Steve Place, Campus Sustainability Project Manager, Office of Sustainability

-• Shuichi Takayma, Price Gilbert Chair in Regenerative Engineering and Medicine, Wallace H. Coulter Department of Biomedical Engineering
+• Shuichi Takayama, Price Gilbert Chair in Regenerative Engineering and Medicine, Wallace H. Coulter Department of Biomedical Engineering

 • Michelle Wong, Senior Director of Business Operations, IBB